ooni/ooni.org/content/post/2021-multiperspective-view-internet-censorship-myanmar/index.md

-We quantify the extent of this collateral damage in the following graph, which shows that a small volume of traffic from Kentik’s customers outside Myanmar was directed towards the hijacker AS136168 instead of AS13414 (Twitter).
+We quantify the extent of this collateral damage in the following graph, which shows that a small volume of traffic from Kentik’s customers outside Myanmar was directed towards the hijacker (AS136168) instead of Twitter (AS13414).

 {{<img src="images/03.png" title="Twitter hijack and collateral damage" alt="Twitter hijack and collateral damage">}}